MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 17. In your browser, close the **Change password** tab.

 18. You should now test the lockout threshold functionality.
-In the **Authentication methods - Azure Active Directory admin center** tab, select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.
+Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

 19. Once you are signed out as Holly, the **Pick an account** window will appear in the **Sign in to Microsoft Azure** tab.
 As a best practice when signing out from a Microsoft online service as one user and signing back in as another, close all your browser tabs except for the **Sign out** or **Sign in** tab.
 In this case, close the other tabs now and leave the **Sign in** tab open.  <br/>